XOR-LIFE/node-production/README.md

 ## 4- Install and Configure MongoDB

-**MongoDB is a cross-platform document-oriented database program.
-Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemata.
-MongoDB is developed by MongoDB Inc. and licensed under the Server Side Public License (SSPL).**
+**MongoDB is a well-known NoSQL database that offers high performance, high availability and automatic scaling.
+It differs from RDBMS such as MySQL, PostgreSQL and SQLite because it does not use SQL to set and retrieve data.
+MongoDB stores data in `documents` called BSON (binary representation of JSON with additional information).
+MongoDB is only available for the 64-bit long-term support Ubuntu release.**

 ### Step 1: Install MongoDB